jasonliehr/MyBB-GoMobile/README.txt

-MYBB GOMOBILE BETA 3
+MYBB GOMOBILE BETA 4
 --------------------
 - This product is licensed under the GNU/GPL v3 license, meaning you are free to do anything within the scope of the license.
 Within this package, you should find a copy of the license titled 'License.txt'.
 - This product was designed for MyBB 1.6, and has not been thoroughly tested on 1.4.
-It is recommended you do no install this on a MyBB 1.4.x installation.
+It is recommended you do not install this on a MyBB 1.4.x installation.

 INSTALLATION